tfzhang006/paper-reading/Partnet: A recursive part decomposition network for fine-grained and hierarchical shape segmentation.md

 - Labeling all primitives simultaneously cannot exploit the hierarchical nature.
 ## Methods
 - Node decoding module
-	- 256D duplicated parent node feature is decoded into two 128D features for child
+	- 256D duplicated parent node feature is decoded into two 128D features for child nodes, which is called *recursive context feature*.
+	- It is implemented with a two-layer fully connected network with tanh.
 - Node classification module
+	-
 - Node segmentation module
 ## Evaluation